opencontainers/runc/config.md

 The user for the process is a platform-specific structure that allows specific control over which user the process runs as.

-#### Linux User
+#### Linux and Solaris User

-For Linux-based systems the user structure has the following fields:
+For Linux and Solaris based systems the user structure has the following fields:

 * **`uid`** (int, required) specifies the user id.
 * **`gid`** (int, required) specifies the group id.
 * **`additionalGids`** (array of ints, optional) specifies additional group ids to be added to the process.

 _Note: symbolic name for uid and gid, such as uname and gname respectively, are left to upper levels to derive (i.e. `/etc/passwd` parsing, NSS, etc)_

+_Note: For Solaris, uid and gid specify the uid and gid of the process inside the container and need not be same as in the host._

 ### Example (Linux)